U.S. companies list blockchain ETFs as bitcoin proposals languish

 NEW YORK (Reuters) - Investors looking to profit from excitement surrounding bitcoin technology will get a new opportunity this week.

-Funds coming to market on Wednesday will purchase shares of companies, such as Hitachi Ltd (6501.T), Accenture plc (ACN.N) and Overstock.com Inc (OSTK.O), that may benefit from the digital asset’s underlying technology.
+Funds coming to market on Wednesday will purchase shares of companies, such as Hitachi Ltd, Accenture plc and Overstock.com Inc, that may benefit from the digital asset’s underlying technology.

 Rather than buying wild-trading “cryptocurrencies” themselves, the funds’ tactic has mollified uneasy regulators who have denied or tabled more than a dozen proposals for funds that would own bitcoin or futures based on them.